FunnyWolf/Viper/docs/en/guide/quake_api.md

 # Quake API

-## Configuration method
+## Configuration Method

-+ Viper compatible with 360Quake members/non-members
++ Viper is compatible with both members and non-members of 360Quake.
-+ 360Quake can only view relevant domestic data after authentication, so you need to perform **real-name authentication after registering an account**
++ 360Quake requires authentication to view domestic-related data.
+Therefore, after registering an account, **real-name authentication** is required.